 Eight core bores were drilled deep into the shield building to ensure that the cracked concrete was confined to the outer face of structural reinforcing steel.
 Five core bores (S7-782.0-8.5, F2-790.0-4.5, F4-794.0-3.5, F4-791.0-2.5, and F5-791.0-4) confirmed that there was no similar concrete cracking inward from the outer face of structural reinforcing steel near the top of the shield building wall.
+Boroscope inspection of core holes for core bores F4-794.0-3.5 and F4-791.0-2.5 were not completed due to the weather (high wind conditions).
 Three other core bores (S16-613.0-30, S16-613.0-42, and F7-633.08) confirmed that there was no similar concrete cracking inward from the outer face of structural reinforcing steel in the lower half of the shield building wall.
 Additionally, visual examination of the entire perimeter of the temporary access opening did not reveal any laminar cracking at the inside face of structural reinforcing steel.

 Evidence of subsurface cracking, other than a laminar crack in the shield building concrete, was also identified on five core bores.
-Longitudinal cracks, attributed to concrete shrinkage, were discovered in core bores F7-633.08 and F2-790.0-4.5 as described in Condition Reports 2011-04507 and 2011-05648.
-Longitudinal cracks of the material extracted from core bores F4-794.0-3.5, and F5-791.0-4 also were seen.
+Longitudinal / radial cracks, attributed to concrete shrinkage, were discovered in core bores F7-633.08 and F2-790.0-4.5 as described in Condition Reports 2011-04507 and 2011-05648.
+Longitudinal / radial cracks of the material extracted from core bores F4-794.0-3.5, and F5-791.0-4 were seen which was also attributed to concrete shrinkage.
+The concrete in the shield building was reinforced to limit the size and confine the longitudinal / radial cracking observed attributed to shrinkage during the curing process.
 Another imperfection located approximately one inch below the surface was discovered in core bore S10-672.0-34 as described in Condition Report 2011-04507.
 Each of these five cores, with indications other than laminar cracking in the shield building concrete, were sent off-site for further independent examination.